milesman34/Cost-Calculator/README.md

 # Usage

 When using, make sure to separate your inputs with spaces.
-They should be in the format `amount item_type`, where `amount` is an `int` and `item_type` is a `string`.
+They should be in the format `amount item_type`, where `amount` is an `int` and `item_type` is a `str`.
 The amount should also not be a negative number or a decimal.

 # Config Format